chuncaohenli/raiden_deep_learning/Mid Present.md

 ## Technical issue
 1. Baseline integration

+   1. Wrap Environment

+        Made serveral changes to Raiden game code to implement gym environment APIs.

+      * Reconstructed the project and implement a RaidenENV class with step, render and reset methods.

+      * Changed code structure to split the render and computation parts.

+      * Wrote setup and initial scripts to register the raiden environment.

+   2. Algorithm Design

+    * Reward Strategy Design

+      If the player's fighter stay alive for each time step, get a 0.001 reward.<br />
+      If it is crashed by enemies, get a negative reward of the hp of that enemy.<br />
+      If it shoot one enemy down, get a reward of the hp of that enemy.<br />
+      If it dies, get a 200 negative reward.<br />

+    * Neural Network Design

+      Made a convolution neural network:<br />
+      Conv layers: (32, 8, 4), (64, 4, 2), (64, 3, 1)<br />
+      Hidden layers: (256)

+    * Hyperparameters Design

+      gamma=1 (We set discount factor as 1 because future bonus is as important as current bonus)<br />
+      max_timesteps=300000<br />
+      exploration_fraction=0.6<br />
+      exploration_final_eps=0.05 (This is a little bit higher than usual because this game is last quite long, we want the agent to explore enough)<br />

+   3. Training Optimizing

+    * Reduce nosise

+      Remove background image and other irrelevant things

+    * Simplify input

+      Compreesed the size of the image we captured.<br />
+      The orignal size is 700 * 900, after compressing it's 160 * 210 which reduced the computation in NN significantly.

+    * FrameSkipping

+      It's unnecssary to pass every image we captured to neural network every timestep.
+For each timestep, we repeat the same action for several times (random number), track the reward and coordinates of the fighter and only return the finnal result.

+    * Split render and computation

+      During training process, we don't render the screen and show the training process on the screen.
+Thus, we speed up the training process.

 2. Cloud server video service
     When we train our model in cloud services, the following errors will come
     ```sh